Team612/612-2020-practice/README.md

 # 612-2020
-Chantilly Robotics Team 612 Repository for 2020
+Practice robot code for 2020 FRC